victorpaulo/YummyRation-Cloudant/README.md

 ##How to run this sample

--Clone the repository
+- Clone the repository
 `git clone https://github.com/victorpaulo/YummyRation-Cloudant.git`

--Install the dependencies
+- Install the dependencies

 `cd YummyRation-Cloudant`

 `npm install`

--Run the node application
+- Run the node application

 `node app.js`